Nkosana11Eleven/Inspector-Gadget/README.md

-# U+FE0F Inspector-Gadget
+# 🔥 🕵️‍♂️ Inspector-Gadget 🕵️‍♂️ 🔥
 Designed to improve the workflow process of automation engineers

-# Generates a batch of variables with respective xpaths stored during inspection
+### How does it work?

-## How does it work?
+  - Generates a batch of variables with respective xpaths stored during inspection

 1. Use third-party extention to inspect an element's xpath